legendy4141/LanceDB/docs/src/integrations/phidata.md

     ```python
     # define an assistant with gpt-4o-mini llm and reference to the knowledge base created above
     assistant = Assistant(
-        llm=Chat(model="gpt-4o-mini", max_tokens=1000, temperature=0.3,api_key = .api_key),
+        llm=Chat(model="gpt-4o-mini", max_tokens=1000, temperature=0.3,api_ = .api_),
         description="""You are an Expert in explaining youtube video transcripts.
 You are a bot that takes transcript of a video and answer the question based on it.

         This is transcript for the above timestamp: {relevant_document}
         The user input is: {user_input}
         generate highlights only when asked.
-        When asked to generate highlights from the video, understand the context for each timestamp and create key highlight points, answer in following way -
+        When asked to generate highlights from the video, understand the context for each timestamp and create  highlight points, answer in following way -
         [timestamp] - highlight 1
         [timestamp] - highlight 2
         ... so on